-If you are in the US and you are comparing these drugs for weight loss, the first correction is simple: the right brand-level comparison is Wegovy vs. Zepbound, not Wegovy vs. Mounjaro.
+If you're comparing these two drugs for weight loss in the US, start with a small correction.
+The right brand-level matchup is Wegovy vs. Zepbound, not Wegovy vs. Mounjaro.
 Mounjaro is the diabetes brand for tirzepatide.
 Zepbound is the obesity brand.

-Once you clear that up, the practical picture gets sharper.
+Clear that up and the picture sharpens.
 Zepbound has the stronger average weight-loss data.
-Wegovy still makes sense for plenty of people because coverage, cardiovascular indication, side-effect rhythm, and budget often matter as much as the headline number.
+Wegovy still makes sense for plenty of people — coverage, the cardiovascular indication, how the side effects feel week to week, and what you can actually afford all carry as much weight as the headline number.

-This is where a lot of GLP-1 content gets lazy.
-It turns into a single-number fight.
+A lot of GLP-1 content gets lazy here and turns the whole thing into a single-number fight.
 Real decisions in the US are messier than that.
-The drug with the bigger average may still be the wrong starting point if your plan excludes anti-obesity medications, your deductible resets in two months, or your GI tolerance falls apart before you reach a useful dose.
+The drug with the bigger average can be the wrong place to start if your plan excludes anti-obesity meds, your deductible resets in two months, or your stomach quits on you before you ever reach a dose that does much.
+That last one ended more starts in 2025 than anyone wants to put in a press release.

 Start with the brand names, not the hype